Vikaspogu/blog/content/blog/couchbase-ssl/index.md

           name: couchbase-ssl-volume
 ```

-I am using a `rhel7-couchbase` image, on startup it runs a initialization script to setup cluster; at that time we will upload the certificate, and activate it using these commands.
+I am using a `rhel7-couchbase` image; on startup, it runs an initialization script to set up the cluster; at that time, we will upload the certificate and activate it using these commands.

 ```bash
 couchbase-cli ssl-manage -c http://localhost:8091 -u Administrator \